 About This Worksheet

-This worksheet teaches the concept of radical acceptance.
-Radical acceptance is a concept developed in dialectical behavioral therapy (DBT).
-It teaches patients how to learn how to accept things that are unpleasant, unfavorable, or uncomfortable.
-It also teaches the patient to be honest with himself or herself and to not point blame on other people or circumstances.
+Radical acceptance is a concept from dialectical behavioral therapy (DBT).
+It teaches clients how to accept things that are unpleasant, unfavorable, or uncomfortable, thus reducing resistance and agitation.
+It also teaches the client to be honest with themselves and to not point blame on other people or circumstances.